 (she/her)

-One of my greatest strengths as a therapist lies in my ability to listen deeply and with presence.
-I create a space where clients feel genuinely heard and seen—often for the first time.
-My approach is grounded in compassion and non-judgment, allowing clients to explore even their most vulnerable experiences without fear of criticism or shame.
-While I hold space with empathy, I also gently challenge clients to move toward growth.
-I believe that healing involves not just understanding our struggles, but also developing the tools to navigate them.
+Feedback I often receive from clients is that they feel comfortable, understood, emotionally safe, and able to be fully themselves in our work together.
+One of my greatest strengths as a therapist lies in my ability to listen deeply and with presence, creating a space where clients feel genuinely heard and seen.
+My approach is grounded in compassion and non-judgment, allowing my clients to explore even their most vulnerable experiences without fear of criticism or shame.
+I believe building trust through a strong therapeutic relationship is one of the most important foundations for meaningful healing and growth.
+While I hold space with empathy, I also gently challenge my clients to move toward growth.
+I believe healing involves not only understanding our struggles, but also developing the tools to navigate them.
 I support clients in identifying patterns, building awareness, and cultivating coping strategies that are both practical and sustainable.

 I work with adults (18+) including men, women, and young adults navigating a range of emotional, relational, and life-stage challenges.
 My clients often come to therapy seeking support with anxiety, depression, trauma, identity development, relationship concerns, and life transitions.
 I provide a supportive, collaborative space to help clients better understand themselves, develop healthier coping strategies, and create meaningful and lasting change.